ljogeiger/reverse-image-search/README.md

   --region=$REGION
 ```

-## 4 - Configure variables of createAndUpsertEmbeddings
+## 4 - Configure variables of createAndUpsertEmbeddings and searchVectorDB

-In the Cloud Function code you must update the upsertDatapoints endpoint with your own endpoint.
-Replace https://$REGION-aiplatform.googleapis.com/v1/projects/$PROJECT_NAME/locations/$REGION/indexes/$INDEX_ID:upsertDatapoints with your own variables.
+In the createAndUpsertEmbeddings code you must update the PROJECT_NAME, REGION, and INDEX_ID variables.

-Also update prove-identityai-flower-embeddings with your own embedding-bucket created in step 1.
+You must also update the variables in searchVectorDB.

+#TODO - Take screenshots to clarify where to find each variable.

 ## 5 - Build createAndUpsertEmbeddings Cloud Function
 ```